miguelperales10/CRT_model_codes/README.md

   - The "simulation_combined_CT_RT" code simulates the longitudinal evolution of tumor subpopulations in a virtual mouse.
   - The "eqs_RT" code contains the system of ordinary differential equations (ODEs) used in this model.

-The fourth folder, global_sensitivity_analysis, contains the codes required to perform a global sensitivity analysis of the CRT model using the FAST and Sobol methods.
-The analysis identifies the biological and therapeutic scheduling parameters that most significantly impact overall survival in virtual mice.
-The GSAT folder is included here to handle sampling and computation of sensitivity indices.
+The fourth folder, global_sensitivity_analysis, contains the code required to perform a global sensitivity analysis of the CRT model.
+This analysis identifies the biological and therapeutic scheduling parameters that most significantly impact overall survival in virtual mice.
+The GSAT folder is included to handle the sampling process and the computation of sensitivity indices.
+  - The global_sens_analysis_Sobol script sets up the parameter distributions, runs the model simulations, and computes the sensitivity first- and total-order Sobols' indices.
+This is the main script to run in order to obtain the sensitivity analysis results.
+Additionally, among other scripts, the folder includes:
-  - The "my_model" code defines the model, which simulate the tumor dynamics until reach the fatal volume, depending on initial condition, CRT model parameters value and treatment schedule.
-The model output is survival time.
+  - The my_model script, which defines the model that simulates tumor dynamics until the fatal volume is reached.
+The output is survival time, which depends on the initial conditions, CRT model parameter values, and treatment schedule.
-  - The "CRT_eqs" code contains the equations used to simulate the CRT dynamics, as before.
+  - The CRT_eqs script, which contains the equations used to simulate CRT dynamics, as described previously.
-  - The "simul_combined_CRT" code simulates tumor evolution under combined chemoradiotherapy.
+  - The simul_combined_CRT script, which simulates tumor evolution under combined chemoradiotherapy.
-  - The "global_sens_analysis_Sobol" code sets up the parameter distributions, runs the model simulations, and computes the sensitivity indices.
-  - The "GSAT" folder contains the toolbox functions for FAST and Sobol analysis, including sampling routines and precomputed Sobol sequences.
+  - The GSAT folder, which contains toolbox functions for FAST and Sobol analysis, including sampling routines.